 Elspeth Champcommunal, Fashion Designer and first Editor of British VogueAugust 12, 2020

 Elspeth Champcommunal was the first editor of British Vogue, starting in 1916 till 1922.
 She later became a fashion designer.
 She was part of high society and the Bloomsbury set, which meant she was friends with Virginia Woolf and her sister, Vanessa Bell.
 The articles she commissioned were forward thinking: discussing sexuality, feminism, and pacifism as well as fashion and style.
-It changed the magazine from the fluffy of its American cousin, its original model, to something far more intellectual.
+It changed the magazine from the fluff of its American cousin, its original model, to something far more intellectual.

 After she left Vogue, Champcommunal became a successful fashion designer.
 She had her own label and then became the head designer for Worth London.

 Elspeth Champcommunal – Born in Britain, became a Darling of Paris

 Elspeth Champcommunal was born Elspeth Mary Hodgson in 1888 in Britain.
 She married a French artist called Jean Joseph Champcommunal.
 The couple had one daughter, Marie Francoise Chloe Champcommunal.

 They became friends with the intellectual left bank artists in Paris.
 Joseph died in action in 1914 during the first world war.
 Elspeth stayed in France, where she had moved to be with him.
 She stayed in touch with the literary and artistic set, posing for portraits for Man Ray amongst others.
 Her friends called her “Champco”.
 She was known as a “forceful and sophisticated woman”.